smortezah/Phoenix-Inv-Repeat/README.md

 <h1>ISSUES</h1>
-For any issue let me know at <a>https://github.com/smortezah/Phoenix/issues</a>.
+For any issue let me know at <a href="https://github.com/smortezah/Phoenix/issues">issues</a>.

 <h1>LICENSE</h1>
 GPL v3.